Anogio/beamy_tech_test/README_SOLUTION.md

 - `run_exercise` to make the calls to the server (uses you local python - or current venv -not a docker)

+### CI
+I created a Github action in the `workflows` folder.

+It is not currently working for two reasons:
+- The connection to the Redis server is failing.
+I assume this is only because Redis is not starting fast enough and we should wait for it before starting the tests.
+- As mentioned below, the tests cannot finish currently because the worker thread is never killed.

 ## Next steps

 - Adding better and more logging